jboss-developer/jboss-eap-quickstarts/deltaspike-helloworld-jms/README.md

 1. Start the JBoss EAP server by typing the following:

-        For Linux:  JBOSS_HOME_SERVER_1/bin/standalone.sh -c standalone-full.xml
+        For Linux:  EAP_HOME/bin/standalone.sh -c standalone-full.xml
-        For Windows:  JBOSS_HOME_SERVER_1\bin\standalone.bat -c standalone-full.xml
+        For Windows:  EAP_HOME\bin\standalone.bat -c standalone-full.xml
-2. Open a new command line, navigate to the root directory of this quickstart, and run the following command, replacing JBOSS_HOME with the path to your server:
+2. Open a new command line, navigate to the root directory of this quickstart, and run the following command, replacing EAP_HOME with the path to your server:

-        For Linux: JBOSS_HOME/bin/jboss-cli.sh --connect --file=remove-jms.cli
+        For Linux: EAP_HOME/bin/jboss-cli.sh --connect --file=remove-jms.cli
-        For Windows: JBOSS_HOME\bin\jboss-cli.bat --connect --file=remove-jms.cli
+        For Windows: EAP_HOME\bin\jboss-cli.bat --connect --file=remove-jms.cli
 This script removes the `test` queue from the `messaging` subsystem in the server configuration.
 You should see the following result when you run the script:

         #1 jms-queue remove --queue-address=testQueue